Excidos/ComfyUI-Lumina-mGPT-Wrapper/README.md

 ### Lumina-mGPT Crop Selector
 - `target_size`: Select from 512, 768, or 1024
 - `aspectRatio`: Choose from various aspect ratios (1:1, 4:3, 16:9, etc.)
+- `crop_size`: Select from a list of valid crop sizes or "None" for automatic selection

 ### Lumina-mGPT Image Generate
 - `lumina_mgpt_model`: Connected from the Load Lumina-mGPT Model node